MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Arrays.md

 9
 ```

-The `Foreach` loop iterates through the array and returns each value in the
+The `foreach` loop iterates through the array and returns each value in the
 array until reaching the end of the array.

-The `For` loop is useful when you are incrementing counters while examining the
+The `for` loop is useful when you are incrementing counters while examining the
 elements in an array.
-For example, to use a `For` loop to return every other
+For example, to use a `for` loop to return every other
 value in an array, type:

 ```powershell